 There are also nationwide casual dining restaurants such as Bamiyan (バーミヤン), Gyoza no Ousho (餃子の王将), Hidakaya (日高屋), and others that serve Chuka Ryori.

-What Are the Popular Chuka Ryori Recipes?
+What Are Some Popular Chuka Ryori Recipes?

 - Mapo Tofu